Kusum Renu: Personal life

 Elder daughter Nipuni specializes in fashion design, costume design, and stage costume design.
-Her husband Shan is an engineer.
+Her husband Shan is a peon.
 Their daughter is Gabriela Kathleen.
-Second daughter Tharuki completed a NIBM course and studied Human Resources Degree.
+Second daughter Tharuki Amaya Mendis completed a NIBM course and studied Human Resources Degree.

 Acting career

 Renu started acting since school times.
 Her uncle Senadheera Kuruppu was a popular actor at that time, where she made her public acting debut.
 Her first role came through T.B.
 Illangaratne's stage play Sailasanaya.
 Then she acted many television serials.
 In 1982 for Mandaram Wahi, Renu won four Certificates of Merit from National Youth Services Council.
 In the following year, she won a merit award for the role in Deiyange Punchi Akkaraya.
 In 1984, she won the Best actress award for the role in Hima Kunatuwa.

 Renu got the opportunity to play the role of a maid and then the role of a prostitute in Prof. Ediriweera Sarachchandra's play Mahasara.
 She was given the role of Jane Oyster, the wife of a police officer Oyster Perera, in Sriyantha Mendis' play Sudu Saha Kalu.
 The uniqueness was that her verbal gesture was limited to three dialogues throughout the play.
 She also has had the opportunity to play many historical characters in various art forms in recent times: as the queen of King Gajaba in the play Shashree Gajaba created by Vijaya Nandasiri.
 She also played the role 'Puransina' in the play Rassa Saha Parassa directed by Sriyantha Mendis.
 Prior to that, Renu acted as 'Lenchina' in Prof. Ariyaratne Kaluarachchi's play Jasaya and Lenchina.
 She then starred in the later production of Bandula Vithanage's play Romaya Gini Gani.

 After the marriage in 1986, she took a break for the acting.
 She marked the comeback by winning Best Actress award at the State Drama Festival for the role in Deweni Mahinda in 1998.
 In 2000, she played the role 'vasuki' in the play Paadada Asapuwa directed by Sriyanatha.
 The premiere was held here on her birthday, January 30, 2000.